microsoft/atlas-design/site/src/components/button.md

 ### Warning

-Warning buttons are yellow on most themes.
+Warning buttons are orange on light theme.
 This color indicates a critical situation or warning.
 Use this semantic color if ...

 - You want to highlight a critical status.
-- A minor problem has occcurred.
+- A minor problem has occurred.
 The user can carry on working but might run into an error later on.
 - The current mode or page can be finalized, but doing so might lead to an error later on.
 - The user input was validated and a minor problem occurred.
 The user can continue without fixing the problem, but might lead to an error later on.
 - A message contains information about a warning.